Families devastated, baffled by children killed in Chicago weekend shootings; man charged with murder of girl, 7, denied bond

 "Somebody rode down the street, and got out of the car and they see kids, and, and they see a lot of kids, a number of kids, and they just don't care," Nathan Wallace said.

-"I am hurt by all this, like, why does every child have to die like this?" said Michelle Rogers, Natalia's mother.
+"I am hurt by all this, like, why does every child have to die like this?" said Rogers.
 "Why are they getting shot up, killed?
 You know, just why?"

 Between 6 p.m.
 Thursday through Sunday, 87 people were shot and 17 of them were killed, including Natalia and 14-year-old Vernado Jones.